svilupp/tomldiary/docs/firestore-backend.md

 - **`credentials_path`** (str, optional): Path to service account JSON file
   - If not provided, uses Application Default Credentials (ADC)
+  - Cannot be used together with `credentials_dict`

+- **`credentials_dict`** (dict, optional): Service account credentials as a dictionary
+  - Alternative to `credentials_path` for passing credentials directly
+  - Useful for cloud environments (Cloud Run, Cloud Functions) where reading from files is less secure
+  - Cannot be used together with `credentials_path`

 - **`database`** (str, default: `"(default)"`): Firestore database name